insure logo

 “When a common area — say a roof, swimming pool, or clubhouse — is damaged and the HOA’s master insurance policy doesn’t cover the full cost of repairs, perhaps due to coverage limits or exclusions, the HOA may issue a special assessment to all unit owners to cover the shortfall,” said Michael Kilzer, an HOA insurance advisor at The Mahoney Group, a business insurance brokerage.

-Do you have to pay extra for special assessment coverage?
+Do you need to pay extra for condo loss assessment coverage?

 You may have to pay extra for special assessment coverage under your home insurance or condo insurance (HO-6) if your policy doesn’t include it; the coverage can typically be added as a rider or endorsement.
 Standard condo insurance covers your unit’s interior, personal property, and liability.
 Loss assessment coverage goes a step further by helping you pay for certain shared costs handed down by the HOA.